City backflow route

 • Commercial properties, irrigation systems, firelines, and any site with a backflow assembly under Fort Worth water utility oversight.

-• Incomplete or inaccurate reports can fail inspection, and annual testing requirements are actively enforced through the City's program.
+• Incomplete, missing, or inaccurate reports in VEPO can fail inspection, new installation or replacement work can need permit handling before inspection, and annual testing requirements are enforced through the City's program.

 • City route reviewed: 2026-04-04